Help and support

 If you have seen a post on our website or on an online job board, you will need to complete an online application form.
 Your application will be stored on our applicant-tracking system which we use to manage our vacancies and keep in touch with all our candidates.

 We review all the applications we receive against the job specification criteria.
 If your application hasn’t been successful, we will let you know.
 We will keep your details on file for six months for any future vacancies, unless you ask us not to.

 Depending on the role you have applied for, we might arrange a short telephone interview.
 Alternatively, we might invite you for a face-to-face interview or online video meeting.
 We’ll let you know all the arrangements beforehand.

-Before you attend the interview, and in line with Keeping Children Safe in Education guidance, your referees will be contacted with a request for references.
+Before you attend the interview, and in line with Keeping Children Safe in Education guidance, your referees will be contacted with a request for references, unless you request us not to.
 Depending on the type of role, we may hold a second interview stage with additional department/team members.